Darlene Cavalier: Biography

-Cavalier (born Darlene Ebarb), is a member of the Choctaw Apache Tribe of Ebarb, LA.
-She earned a bachelor's degree from Temple University and a master's degree from the University of Pennsylvania where she studied the role of citizens in science.
+Cavalier (born Darlene Ebarb and a member of the Choctaw-Apache Tribe), is the sister of the late Mar Dixon, who created the popular #MuseumSelfie campaign to bring arts and culture to people from all walks of life.
+Cavalier earned a bachelor's degree from Temple University and a master's degree from the University of Pennsylvania where she studied the role of the non formal scientists in science.

 She has served as a principal investigator on several awards from the federal agencies including the National Science Foundation, the National Institutes of Health, the Institute for Museum and Library Services, and several private foundation grants.
 She is a founding board member of the Citizen Science Association, an Explorer and Fellow at National Geographic, She is the co-editor of The Rightful Place of Science: Citizen Science, author of The Science of Cheerleading, and co-author of The Field Guide to Citizen Science.
 The book was translated into the Kyrgyz language in 2021.